 Admissions Process and Requirements

-- Complete the Caldwell University Graduate Application for admission online at www.caldwell.edu/applynow.
-All prospective graduate students, including non-matriculating, visiting, degree, certificate, or current CU undergraduate students seeking admission to a combined bachelor/master degree program, must complete a Graduate Application.
+- Complete the Caldwell University Application for Admission online at www.caldwell.edu/applynow.
+All prospective graduate students, including non-matriculating, visiting, degree, certificate, or current CU undergraduate students seeking admission to a combined bachelor/master degree program, must complete an Application.

 - Transcripts: Arrange to have official transcripts from undergraduate and/or graduate study sent directly to Caldwell University, Office of Graduate Admissions, 120 Bloomfield Avenue, Caldwell, NJ 07006 OR official electronic transcripts can be emailed to firstname.lastname@example.org if the official transcript is sent directly to Graduate Admissions by the institution or an approved third party, such as the National Student Clearinghouse, Parchment, or a NACES member agency.
 The Office of Graduate Admissions will access the CU transcripts of those who previously or currently attend CU.